georgy-kirilov/mozart/README.md

 # Mozart
-### A repository containing docker compose files for different types of containers.
+### A repository containing docker compose files for different types of containers

 ## Usage
 ```powershell